kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 TLS:
 - `tls`: Optional.
 To enable SSL auth for Kafka, set this to `enable`.
 If not set, TLS for Kafka is not used.
 - `ca`: Certificate authority file for TLS client authentication.
 Optional.
-If `tls` is enabled, this is required.
 - `cert`: Certificate for client authentication.
-Optional.If `tls` is enabled, this is required.
+Optional.
+Required if `key` is specified.
 - `key`: Key for client authentication.
 Optional.
-If `tls` is enabled, this is required.
+Required if `cert` is specified.

 ### New Consumers and Offset Reset Policy